 How?
 By creating a Strategic Objective for each goal using a clear, three-step process.

 If you want your business to grow, you need to develop a vision—whether it’s a single goal you want to accomplish in the next year or one you’re hoping to achieve several years from now.
 Vision creates foundation.
 And the key to having a successful vision or goal is that it has to resonate personally for you.
 If it’s only head-centered—created because you know you need to or think it’s a good idea—it probably won't turn out as you hope it will.

 So for this first step, think about one dream goal you want to achieve next year and just let yourself dream.
-Don’t let “not knowing how” stop you.
+Don’t let “not knowing how” or fear of what 2021 may bring stop you.
 The moment you set that limit, you start thinking, “Well, I can’t do that,” or, “Who am I to do that?”
 At this stage, give yourself permission to imagine.
 Figuring out how to accomplish your dream comes later.

 Here’s what this step looked like for a former client of mine, Andy.
 At the time, Andy had a landscaping business in Portland, Oregon.
 He was frustrated that his business had no brand recognition and that he couldn’t grow it.

 “If you could really have your business the way you wanted, what would that look like?”
 I asked him.

 “Well, I’d want to change the type of work we’re doing.
 I’d want more clients who are looking for unique custom projects—high-end landscape designs like you see on the Street of Dreams.”

 “Oh, it’s an annual event here for professional designers and the public.
 It’s an entire street of one-of-a-kind luxury homes with custom everything and amazing landscapes.
 I’ve always wanted to do the landscaping for at least one house.
 It’d be great marketing.
 But it’s expensive.
 I could never get the cash upfront.”